johngouk/scienceoxford-project2025/README.md

 	 e.
 Edit the `uploadToEsp/NetworkCredentials.py` file to contain your network SSID/password.

 	 f.
 Switch focus to the `uploadToEsp/` folder, and upload the entire contents to the root of the ESP file system.
 The Thonny tool makes this very easy - select them, right click, upload to "/"

+	 g.
+You now need to install the additional micropython-lib libs using `mip`.
+Switch focus back to the download root folder, and execute the `imstallLogging.py` script.
+	 		This will install the `logging` and additional `time` modules on the ESP for use.
+You should see a `lib/` directory in the ESP root folder.

-4. Go back up to the download folder, open the `main_n.m.py` file and adjust the logging settings by modifying the line `logging.basicConfig(level=logging.INFO...`, below the line `ADJUST LOG LEVEL HERE` to use whatever level you want - DEBUG is good if you want to see what's happening.
+4. From the download root folder, open the `main_n.m.py` file and adjust the logging settings by modifying the line `logging.basicConfig(level=logging.INFO...`, below the line `ADJUST LOG LEVEL HERE` to use whatever level you want - DEBUG is good if you want to see what's happening.
-5. With the `main_n.m.py` file open, click on the green *Run* button on the toolbar; the main.py should be uploaded and run.
+5. With the `main_n.m.py` file open and in focus in the IDE, click on the green *Run* button on the toolbar; the main.py should be uploaded and run.

 	Depending on your dev board,
 	*	The on-board LED should flash on and off at approximately 1Hz.